bgercken/kia-examples/README.md

 # kia-examples

+Random code snips from the Kubernetes in Action book.

-kubia - first examples is a simple node js app
+kubia - first examples is a simple node js app (Listing 2.2-3)